 What it does

 Magnesium is involved in over 300 enzymatic processes in the body, including regulation of GABA receptors (which govern calm and sleep), melatonin synthesis, and serotonin production.
 The glycinate form is the chelated (amino acid-bound) version — the most bioavailable and gentlest on digestion.
-Multiple studies in peri and postmenopausal women show improvements in sleep quality, sleep efficiency, anxiety, and mood.
-It does not stop hot flashes or night sweats directly but significantly reduces their downstream impact on sleep.
+An RCT by Abbasi et al. (Journal of Research in Medical Sciences, 2012, PubMed 23853635) found significant improvements in sleep time, sleep efficiency, and reduced insomnia severity in 46 subjects over 8 weeks — note: studied in older adults generally, not menopause-specifically.
+A newer bisglycinate-specific RCT (PMC 12412596) confirmed a small but significant reduction in insomnia severity.
+It does not stop hot flashes directly but significantly reduces their downstream impact on sleep.

 What to watch out for